AIBC

 Nominee Eligibility

 In keeping with AIBC Bylaws and Section 26 of the PGA, a nominee is eligible to stand for election or appointment if they are an Architect in Good Standing and are nominated by the Nomination Committee.
-To be eligible for nomination, nominees must attend an AIBC Governance Workshop.
+To be eligible for nomination, nominees must attend an governance webinar.
 It is important to note that the number of nominees identified to stand for election is independent of the number of positions to be filled.

 A Board Member may not be a member of a committee or panel established in respect of a regulatory body under the PGA, as per section 23(4) of the Professional Governance Act.

-Incumbent nominees with terms ending in 2024 are eligible for nomination and are subject to the same considerations and evaluation in the nomination process as new nominees.
+Incumbent nominees are eligible for nomination and are subject to the same considerations and evaluation in the nomination process as new nominees.

 The taking of the Oath of Office by Board Members prior to taking office is required under section 28 of the PGA, and AIBC Bylaws 2.96 and 2.97.
 The Oath of Office in the PGA General Regulations is administered by the AIBC Registrar or Deputy Registrar.